estuary/flow/site/docs/concepts/import.md

 $ flowctl test --source https://raw.githubusercontent.com/estuary/flow-template/main/word-counts.flow.yaml
 ```

-## Fetch Behavior
+## Fetch behavior

 Flow resolves, fetches, and validates all imports during the catalog build process,
 and then includes their fetched contents within the built catalog.
 The built catalog is thus a self-contained snapshot of all resources
 _as they were_ at the time the catalog was built.

-An implication is that it's both safe and recommended to directly reference
+This means it's both safe and recommended to directly reference
 an authoritative source of a resource, such as a third-party JSON schema.
 It will be fetched and verified only at catalog build time,
 and thereafter that fetched version will be used for execution,
 regardless of whether the authority URL itself later changes or errors.

-## Import Types
+## Import types

 Almost always, the `import` stanza is used to import other Flow
 catalog source files.